ftlabs/barcode/README.md

 + The image is then uploaded as a Media item to Twitter using the Twitter API
 + The Twitter API also creates a new tweet using that media item.
 + Once this process is complete the image is returned to the users browser

-### What's next?

-This prototype could go on to be a scheduled service that automatically posts an image every day to a Twitter account.
-However it needs a plan to correctly deploy this into a live environment.

-Some questions to ask:

-+ Can the remote images be saved into memory to avoid the read/writing to file of each image?
-+ Does the final image need to be saved to S3 for image serving and cache checking?